db4j/pupl/PUPL-FAQ.md

 ### if i buy a version today, how does this license protect against price increases of future versions ?
-a full price license entitles you to use any version released in the next year, so short term this offers some protection also, much like FOSS, 3rd parties can develop similar functionality as those future versions based on the current version and compete with the upstream. this competition should help limit the price increases to real value added in future versions
+much like FOSS, 3rd parties can develop similar functionality as those future versions based on the current version and compete with the original. this competition should help limit the price increases to real value added in future versions

-a full price lifetime use-license can be upgraded to a later version. the greater of the price you paid and the current price of your version will be credited towards the full price for the new version
+a full price use-license can be credited toward a later version. the greater of the price you paid and the current price of your version will be credited towards the full price for the new version

 ### doesn't this license encourage you to make your software inefficient so it uses more cores ?
-again, much like FOSS, 3rd parties can develop (and profit from) more efficient implementations and compete with the upstream. this competition should result in efficient implementations
+again, much like FOSS, 3rd parties can develop (and profit from) more efficient implementations and compete with the original software. this competition should result in efficient implementations

 you can apply an existing use-license from the developer to your use-license requirements for a derivative work if any of the following are true:
 - your use-license was purchased at non-zero cost